MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/botany/morphology.md

 Stems also feature distinct nodes where leaves and branches grow, and these nodes are separated by varying lengths of internodes, providing attachment points for leaves, flowers, and fruit.

+The following table shows in detail the morphological characteristics of Arctium lappa stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous (non-woody) |